Trump indictment overshadows DeSantis in North Carolina

-DeSantis looks to boost his appeal in North Carolina – but the talk is of Trump indictment
+‘Everybody needs to support Trump’: Ex-president’s indictment overshadows DeSantis in North Carolina

-The Florida governor needs to win primary states like North Carolina if he wants a chance to beat Trump.
+The Florida governor needs to win primary states like North Carolina if he wants a chance to beat Donald Trump.
 But the indictment meant he couldn’t escape him, Eric Garcia reports from Greensboro

 In another era, a Republican frontrunner facing his second indictment in three months would mean that primary voters would actively be shopping for other candidates to put up against a president as unpopular as President Joe Biden.

 Instead, former president Donald Trump’s indictment, which he announced on Thursday evening and which was unsealed on Friday, calcified his support among Republican voters at the North Carolina Republican Convention in Greensboro.
-If anything, the 37-charge indictment accusing Mr Trump of showing highly classified information to unauthorised persons on two separate occasions made Republicans in the Tar Heel State more likely to support him.
+If anything, the 37-count indictment accusing Mr Trump of showing highly classified information to unauthorised persons on two separate occasions made Republicans in the Tar Heel State more likely to support him.

 “After yesterday?”
 Beverly Atwell of Forsyth County asked in response to a question from The Independent about who she was leaning towards.
 “Trump.”